 Museum of Moroccan Judaism, Casablanca

-The Museum of Moroccan Judaism is a Jewish museum in the Oasis neighborhood of Casablanca.
-Established in 1997, it is the only museum devoted to Judaism in the Arab world.
-The museum, whose building originated in 1948 as a Jewish orphanage that housed up to 160 Jewish youth, was renovated in 2013.
+The Museum of Moroccan Judaism, located in the Oasis neighborhood of Casablanca, is the only museum dedicated to Judaism in the Arab world.
+Established in 1997, it is housed in a building that dates back to 1948, originally serving as a Jewish orphanage for up to 160 children.
+The museum underwent significant renovations in 2013 to support its expanded role.

-In January 2019, French Moroccan opera singer David Serero donated a large part of his Moroccan Judaica art collection, making it the largest donation of judaica artifacts ever donated to a Moroccan museum.
+In 2019, the museum's collection expanded significantly thanks to a generous donation from French Moroccan opera singer David Serero, who contributed a large portion of his Moroccan Judaica art collection, marking the largest donation of Judaica artifacts ever received by a Moroccan museum.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Casablanca.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.